open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/analyzedb.html.md

 SELECT analyzedb('-d mytest -t public.mytable') ;
 ```

-**Note:** To create a PL/Python function, the PL/Python procedural language must be registered as a language in the database.
+> **Note** To create a PL/Python function, the PL/Python procedural language must be registered as a language in the database.
 For example, this `CREATE LANGUAGE` command run as gpadmin registers PL/Python as an untrusted language:

 ```
 CREATE LANGUAGE plpythonu;